 Mountain Cedar (or Ashe Juniper) is one of the most potent allergens.
-Pollen from mountain cedar is responsible for the mid-winter phenomenon known as cedar fever in central Texas.
-Pollen is released during December and January and can be carried by prevailing winds all over Texas and beyond.
-Symptoms include runny nose, a sore throat, and incessant sneezing.
+Pollen from mountain cedar and juniper trees is responsible for the mid-winter phenomenon known as cedar fever in central Texas.
+Pollen is released during December and January and can be carried by prevailing winds for miles.
+Cedar and juniper pollen allergy symptoms include runny nose, a sore throat, and incessant sneezing.
 While the allergen itself won't cause a fever (despite the common name "Cedar Fever" for peak pollen season), a subsequent sinus infection due to allergic rhinitis can result in a fever and should be treated immediately.

-There are a multitude of ways that cedar allergies can affect your health.
+There are a multitude of ways that cedar and juniper pollen allergies can affect your health.
 You might think of sneezing, some itchy and watery eyes, and maybe some nasal blockage, but where cedar can get nasty is when it starts causing symptoms like sinus headaches and facial pain that might cause you to miss out on life.
-And while cedar fever doesn’t cause your temperature to go up like an actual fever, some of the symptoms can be just as debilitating if allergies get out of control.
+And while "cedar fever" doesn’t cause your temperature to go up like an actual fever, some of the symptoms can be just as debilitating if allergies get out of control.

-Cedar is one of the worst allergens for so many people; they start out every year sneezing and coughing as mountain cedar pollen covers our state.
-It’s quite easy for cedar pollen to be swept by the wind and travel hundreds of miles.
+Cedar and juniper pollens proves to be one of the worst allergens for so many people; they start out every year sneezing and coughing as mountain cedar and juniper pollen spreads far and wide.
+It’s quite easy for cedar and juniper pollen to be swept by the wind and travel hundreds of miles.
 In 1998, a researcher in Ontario, Canada found cedar pollen that had blown in all the way from Oklahoma to Central Texas.

 Cedar flares up every year and you simply can’t avoid it, so here’s 4 easy ways you can prepare for cedar season.